danieltt/pktgen/README.md

 Kernel module for packet generator and packet receiver with statistics.
 Source based from Linux Kernel pktgen 3.11.0

-To compile the headers of the running kernel are required. sudo apt-get install linux-headers-$(uname -r)
+To compile the headers of the running kernel are required.

+> sudo apt-get install linux-headers-$(uname -r)

 Current version for kernel 3.11.0

 It uses netfilter hooks to process incomming packets.

-To load the module
+To compile and load the module

+> make
 > insmod ./pktgen.ko

 it is necessary to map each interrupt with a different core